-From 2016-2020 she is working on a project titled "Human Curiosities: Expanding the Social Relevance of Medical Museums."
+She is currently completing a project titled "Human Curiosities: Expanding the Social Relevance of Medical Museums."
 While the collections of medical museums, including human remains, are sometimes labeled as "curiosities," her title refers instead to the idea that it is entirely human to be curious about bodies and that curators can harness that interest in socially-useful ways.
-She will study museums across Europe, focusing specifically on the representation of sexuality and reproduction, mental health issues, infectious diseases, and race, disability, and the life cycle.
-Output will include a book, an exhibition and an online tool experimenting with new strategies for interpreting medical heritage.
-The research is funded by a €315,000 Veni grant from the Netherlands Organisation for Scientific Research (NWO) and Heritage Collecitons/The University of Amsterdam.
+She has anaysed museums across Europe, focusing specifically on the representation of sexuality and reproduction, mental health issues, infectious diseases, and race, disability, and the life cycle.
+Output will include a book and an online tool experimenting with new strategies for interpreting medical heritage.
+The research is funded by a €315,000 Veni grant from the Netherlands Organisation for Scientific Research (NWO) and Heritage Collections/The University of Amsterdam.

 She has served as a Managing Editor of the UK journal Museum & Society and as International Consulting Editor for the US journal The Public Historian.
 In October 2014 she co-organized the inaugural annual conference of the International Federation for Public History - Public History in a Digital World: The Revolution Reconsidered.

 Other projects include research on the use of sound in museums, and the public history of controversial topics including mental health history and abortion and contraception.
 Recently-funded research projects include "Bio-Art, Ethics, and Engagement," Creative Industries Research Center Amsterdam (CIRCA), €30,000.00.